Alabama Road Trip No. 49

 Today, Cahawba is an important archaeological site and a place of picturesque ruins.
 While standing on Arch Street in Old Cahawba Archaeological Park, perhaps you can make out the fact that the concourse was originally a ditch surrounded by a palisade with a Native American mound in the center – at the site where Gov. Bibb wanted to put the Capitol building.
 At the bluff overlooking the Alabama River, see if you can identify the foundations of Cahaba Federal Prison.
 It’s in the same location that Bibb wanted to construct a permanent Statehouse.
 Crocheron Columns is all that’s left of the mansion where Confederate Gen. Nathan Bedford Forrest and Union Gen. James Wilson discussed an exchange of prisoners captured during the Battle of Selma.

 While at Cahawba, be sure to stop by the welcome center and museum at the southwest corner of Capitol and Ash.
 Inside, you can get brochures and other information and view artifacts, photographs and treasures that reveal what life at Cahawba was like during its heyday and discover how to interpret the landscape of the site today.
-The park is open daily from 9 a.m. to 5 p.m.
+The park is open daily.
 Special ghost tours are held each October.

 Old Cahawba lies at the confluence of the Alabama and Cahaba rivers.
 From downtown Selma, take Highway 22 west 8.6 miles.
 Turn onto County Road 9 and follow this quiet country road another five miles to Cahawba.